joacorapela/svGPFA/docs/readthedocs/source/paramsInitialValues.rst

 given as Pytorch tensors.
 The shorter format provides the same initial value for all latents and trials, whereas the longer format allows to specify different initial values for each latent and trial.
-If both shorter nad longer format are specified, the longer format is used.
+If both shorter nad longer format are specified, the longer format take precedence.

 .. _variational_params: